ASoldo/ASoldo/README.md

-- 🐓 Hi, I’m Andrej "RootsterGG" Soldo, a software developer currently shaping the future of tech at RootsterGG.
+- 🐓 Hi, I’m Andrej "Rootster" Soldo, a software developer currently shaping the future of tech at [Rootster](https://rootster.xyz).
 My journey has been rich and diverse, from game development to web full-stack, and I'm not done yet.

 - 👀 I’m proficient in both frontend and backend programming, with a flair for languages like C, Go, Rust, and frameworks like Nuxt.js.
 I blend art and programming, having honed my skills as a technical artist in the gaming industry.

 - 🌱 Continually expand my knowledge base and I’m currently learning and refining my expertise in GoLang and RustLang.

 - 🤹‍♀️ My passion extends to both ends of the tech spectrum.
 On the frontend, I'm excited about Vue3/Nuxt3.
-On the backend, Go is my go-to.
+On the backend, Go is my way-to-go.
 I also have a keen interest in the Unreal Engine 5 for next-gen gaming and visualizations.

 - 💞 I'm open to collaborating on exciting projects that challenge the status quo and push the boundaries of what's possible in tech.
 I bring to the table a strong foundation in programming, touch typing, and a unique blend of artistic and technical skills.